department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

   - Should support Cerner in the future.
   - non-VA meds is not in scope
   - PGHD meds is not in scope
-- Revisions of artifacts.
-Unclear how this comes to us via the feeds.
-Specifically we need to know how we ask for these, vs today just getting current.
-And what the vocabulary are to support changes
-  - IntoleranceCondition (allergies) could have the status change
-  - problemTO (conditions) could be removed or not active
-  - imagingExamTO.status
-  - noteTO -- there is also discussion of notes being amended, appended, and rescinded
-  - some artifacts don't seem to have a status in the schema api
-    - clinicalProcedureTO (ECG)
-    - immunizationTO
-    - labReportTO
-    - vitalSignTO
 - Enforcement of Business rules: Today this is enforced as data comes into the PHR, the data that should not be seen is not persisted.
 This works as the PHR is refreshed often.
 But with FHIR server we are persisting, and thus the business rule such as a timeframe to wait before showing the patient would need to be enforced on the FHIR API, not on the data feed.

 #### other